7 FAM 250

 a.
 U.S. Laws and Regulations:

-(1) 42 CFR 71.55 provides that the remains of a person who died of a communicable disease listed in 42 CFR 71.32(b) may not be brought into a U.S. port unless the body is:
+(1) 42 CFR 71.55 provides that the remains of a person who died of a known or suspected communicable disease may not be brought into a U.S. port unless the body is:

-(a) The remains are cleared for entry into the United States by the CDC Quarantine Officer assigned to the U.S. port of entry where the remains arrive upon review of necessary documentation.
+(7) Remains are cleared for entry into the United States by the CDC Port Health Protection Officer assigned to the U.S. port of entry where the remains arrive upon review of necessary documentation.
 This documentation includes the death certificate, which has been translated into English and which states the cause of death, and documentation that the remains have been shipped in accordance with CDC requirements as described in 42 CFR 71.55.
-Copies of the death certificate and CDC permit, if required, should therefore accompany the remains during shipment.
-If the foreign death certificate is not available at the time the remains are returned, the consular mortuary certificate will include, if applicable, reference to the fact that the individual died from a quarantinable communicable disease.
+Copies of the death certificate (or approved alternative documentation as listed above) and CDC permit, if required, should therefore accompany the remains during shipment.

-(b) In addition, the remains should be interred or cremated by a facility licensed to perform these services in the United States and in accordance with local standards.
-The local mortician handling the remains following their importation will be subject to the regulations of the State and local health authorities and may be requested to submit a letter to CDC/DGMQ certifying the appropriate disposition of the remains according to the terms of the CDC permit, if required.
+(a) In addition, the remains must be consigned directly to a licensed mortuary, cemetery, or crematory for immediate and final preparation prior to burial, entombment, or cremation.
+The local mortician handling the remains following their importation will be subject to the regulations of the State and local health authorities and may be requested to submit a letter to CDC certifying the appropriate disposition of the remains according to the terms of the CDC permit, if required.
 (See 7 FAM 334).

 b.
 International Agreements and Instruments: There are a number of international instruments related to the disposition of human remains.
 These agreements and arrangements are similar to the U.S. regulations in that they require proof of the death, proof that the person did not die of a communicable disease, and appropriate preparation and shipment of the remains.
 For countries where these agreements are not in force, the standards set forth in these agreements have become common practice to combat the spread of disease.